-A Spirit 46 featured in the trailer for the James Bond film No Time To Die: UK release date for the film is 12th November 2020.
+A Spirit 46 featured in the trailer for the upcoming James Bond film No Time To Die

 With an efficient sail plan and a flat run aft, the Spirit 46 is capable of planing speeds of up to 18 knots.
 With all controls led aft to the cockpit, short-handed or single-handed sailing is accomplished with ease, whilst a regatta can be undertaken with a crew of just four.
 Several existing Spirit 46 owners race annually together in the Spirit of Tradition class at UK and international regattas.